halon-extras/cloudmark/README.md

 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.

 ## cloudmark_ip(options, senderip)
 Scan an IP with Cloudmarks Authority server (using HTTP POST).
-This function should be used with the [`per_message` cache](http://docs.halon.se/hsl/structures.html#cache).

 **Params**